natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatCombat.markdown

 ^1^ Does not include the cost of poison compound.

 **Alchemical Cartridges**: An alchemical cartridge is a prepared bundle of black powder with a bullet or pellets, sometimes with more exotic material added, which is then wrapped in paper or cloth and sealed with beeswax, lard, or tallow.
-There are many types of alchemical cartridges, the simplest being the paper cartridge—a simple mix of black powder and either pellets or a bullet.
+There are many types of alchemical cartridges, the simplest being the paper cartridge-a simple mix of black powder and either pellets or a bullet.
 Alchemical cartridges make loading a firearm easier, reducing the time to load a firearm by one step (a full-round action becomes a standard action, a standard action becomes a move action, and a move action becomes a free action), but they tend to be unstable.
 The misfire value of a weapon firing an alchemical cartridge increases as listed in each entry.

 *Dragon's Breath Cartridge*: This cartridge contains alchemical compounds that, when fired, produce a cone of fire instead of the normal attack of a one-handed or two-handed firearm with the scatter weapon quality.
 The nonmagical flame deals 2d6 points of fire damage to all targets within the cone of the scatter firearm (DC 15 Reflex save for half).
 These cartridges cannot be used in firearms that don't have the scatter weapon quality.
 Because this ammunition forces a saving throw instead of making an attack roll, the misfire rules are slightly different.
 If you roll a 1 with either of the damage dice, the firearm misfires.

-\

 *Entangling Shot Cartridge*: This mix of black powder and an alchemically treated resin strong enough to survive the shot can only be loaded into a blunderbuss, a dragon pistol, or other scatter weapon.
 It deals half damage to those hit by a cone attack made with this weapon, but any creature hit by the shot must succeed at a DC 15 Reflex saving throw or become entangled for 2d4 rounds.
 An entangling shot cartridge increases the firearm's misfire value by 2.

-\

 *[Flare] Cartridge*: When a flare cartridge hits its target, it only deals half damage, but the creature struck is blinded for 1 round (Fort DC 15 reduces this to dazzled), and creatures within a 20-foot burst are dazzled for 1 round (Fort DC 15 negates the effect).
 Flare cartridges are also useful for sending up signal flares.
 Firing a flare cartridge increases the firearm's misfire value by 2 unless it is fired from a blunderbuss or a dragon pistol, in which case doing so only increases the firearm's misfire value by 1.
 Flares can only be used to attack single creatures; they do not work as a shot for a cone scatter attack.

-\

 *Paper Cartridge*: This simple mix of black powder and either pellets or a bullet increases the misfire value by 1.

-\

 *Salt Shot Cartridge*: This mix of black powder and rock salt can only be loaded into a blunderbuss, a dragon pistol, or other scatter weapon.
 It deals nonlethal instead of lethal damage, and increases the misfire value by 1.
 You can only use it with a scatter weapon's cone attack.

 **Black Powder**: Black powder is the key explosive component within a firearm that enables it to function, but in larger amounts this alchemical material can be quite destructive on its own as well.
 A single dose of black powder is enough to power a single shot from most one-handed and two-handed firearms, while 10 doses are required to fire a cannon.
 Black powder is often stored and transported in kegs (which hold 100 doses), but in this quantity the powder itself becomes dangerous.
-Exposure to fire, electricity, or a misfire explosion causes black powder to explode—a single keg that explodes in this manner deals 5d6 points of fire damage to anyone within a 20-foot burst (DC 15 Reflex half).
+Exposure to fire, electricity, or a misfire explosion causes black powder to explode-a single keg that explodes in this manner deals 5d6 points of fire damage to anyone within a 20-foot burst (DC 15 Reflex half).
 Storing black powder in a powder horn protects the powder from explosion.

 **Bullet**: The ammunition of most one-handed and two-handed firearms, firearm bullets typically take the form of small balls of lead or some other metal.